kosmisa/Price-prediction-for-Airbnb/README.md

+# Airbnb price prediction model

-# This Project has 2 parts!
+##   This Project has 2 parts!

 ## 1. First is used to see how will randomForest and base linear regression behave and accuarcy of the same.